zodac-personal/home_theatre/README.md

 ### Dozzle

 In order for Dozzle to connect to another host, the docker socket needs to be exposed over TCP.

+#### Linux

-For a RaspberryPi 4, the following needs to be done:
+For a Linux-based host, the following needs to be done:

 - Create a file `/etc/systemd/system/docker.service.d/override.conf`
 - Add the following content to the file: